 Jericho serves low-income young adults ages 18-24 who are literally homeless, living in a shelter or on the streets.
 The program seeks to focus efforts on LGBTQ young adults as this population is especially vulnerable.

-Jericho Project will rapidly re-house young adults from shelters (ideally within 30 days) by providing temporary financial assistance and individualized case management to ensure housing stability.
-Your case manager will also provide referrals to community providers for legal services, healthcare, mental health/substance abuse services, recreation, and any other support to help you overcome underlying barriers to maintaining housing.
+Jericho Project will rapidly re-house young adults from shelters (ideally within 90 days) by providing temporary financial assistance and individualized case management to ensure housing stability.
+A case manager will also provide referrals to community providers for legal services, healthcare, mental health/substance abuse services, recreation, and any other support to help you overcome underlying barriers to maintaining housing.

-In early 2018, construction will be complete on our eighth and largest supportive housing residence on Walton Avenue in the Bronx.
-Thirty-three of its apartments will be reserved for young adults ages 18-25.
+On July 17, 2018, our eighth and largest supportive housing residence on Walton Avenue in the Bronx opened.
+33 of its apartments are reserved for young adults ages 18-25.